lance13c/github-video-compressor/README.md

 ## Description

-A inline video compressor for Github PR.
+An inline video compressor for GitHub PR.
-Never see the 100MB upload video file limit on Github PRs again.
+Never see the 100MB upload video file limit on GitHub PRs again.

 ## Table of Contents